A Regular and Complete Notion of Delay for Streaming String Transducers: Comparison with delay for finite transducers

-An SST is said to be \emph{rational} if has only one variable, which is also the output variable $\varO$, and all its updates are the form $\varO := \varO u$.
-In other words, a rational SST $T$ is simply a finite transducer, which we denote as $\toNFT(T)$, and which is defined as expected.
+\myparagraph{Rational SSTs.} As already said in the main body of the paper, any rational SST $T$ can be seen as a finite transducer, that we denote by $\toNFT(T)$, and which is defined as expected.
 As mentioned before, the delay between two finite transducer computations with the same input and output is a measure of how ahead one output is compared to the other.
 More formally\footnote{In \cite{DBLP:conf/icalp/FiliotJLW16}, delay is defined between synchronizations instead of runs, for ease of presentation, we do not formally introduce this notion here.}, let $T_1$ and $T_2$ be \NFT{s}, given runs $\rho_1 = q_0a_1q_1 \cdots a_nq_n$ and $\rho_2 = p_0a_1p_1 \cdots a_np_n$ of $T_1$ resp.\ $T_2$ with the same input and output, then $\delay(\rho_1,\rho_2)$ according to \cite{DBLP:conf/icalp/FiliotJLW16} is defined as

 Note that this definition of delay pays no attention to periodic factors.
 In the proof of the following proposition, we show that this indeed plays no role for \NFT{s}.
 The reason is that \NFT{s} build their output from left to right; there are no gaps in the output (as, e.g., depicted in \cref{fig:non-reg-delay}) during the computation as for \SST{s}.
-As we explained earlier at the beginning of the section, is does not play a role how periodic factors are built, cutting the output into periodic factors avoids including irrelevant intermediate gaps in the output into the delay computation.
+As we explained in the introduction and in \cref{sec:resync}, is does not play a role how periodic factors are built (appending or prepending a period yields the same result), cutting the output into periodic factors avoids including irrelevant intermediate gaps in the output into the delay computation.
 Since computations of \NFT{s} do not have these gaps, there is no need to cut the word into periodic factors.

 \begin{restatable}{proposition}{propDelayrelation} Let $T_1,T_2$ be two rational SSTs, and $k\in\N$.
 Then, $\toNFT(T_1)$ is $k$-included in $\toNFT(T_2)$ (definition of~\cite{DBLP:conf/icalp/FiliotJLW16}) iff $T_1$ is $(k,\ell)$-included in $T_2$ for any $\ell \geq 1$. \end{restatable}